OpenEvalProject/evals/manuscripts/elife-34779/v2/manuscript.md

 ## Abstract

-10.7554/eLife.34779.001 Generalization during aversive decision-making allows us to avoid a broad range of potential threats following experience with a limited set of exemplars.
+Generalization during aversive decision-making allows us to avoid a broad range of potential threats following experience with a limited set of exemplars.
 However, over-generalization, resulting in excessive and inappropriate avoidance, has been implicated in a variety of psychological disorders.
-Here, we use reinforcement learning modelling to dissect out different contributions to the generalization of instrumental avoidance in two groups of human volunteers ( N = 26, N = 482).
+Here, we use reinforcement learning modelling to dissect out different contributions to the generalization of instrumental avoidance in two groups of human volunteers (N = 26, N = 482).
 We found that generalization of avoidance could be parsed into perceptual and value-based processes, and further, that value-based generalization could be subdivided into that relating to aversive and neutral feedback − with corresponding circuits including primary sensory cortex, anterior insula, amygdala and ventromedial prefrontal cortex.
 Further, generalization from aversive, but not neutral, feedback was associated with self-reported anxiety and intrusive thoughts.
 These results reveal a set of distinct mechanisms that mediate generalization in avoidance learning, and show how specific individual differences within them can yield anxiety.

 ## Introduction